-To grow at the rate of our projections, we will need to acquire and pay for the additional aircraft we have on order, of which up to approximately 20% will become due for payment before the end of the first half of 2024.
+To grow at the rate of our projections, we will need to acquire and pay for the additional aircraft we have on order.
 Our growth strategy assumes that we will raise sufficient capital to support our projections and provide the necessary working capital needed to grow per our projections.
 However, we currently do not have the available cash to provide us with adequate liquidity for the purchase of the additional aircraft.
 There is no assurance that we will be able to raise this additional capital or generate sufficient future cash flow to fund the purchases of these additional aircraft.
 If the amount of capital we are able to raise, together with any income from future operations, is not sufficient to add the number of planes needed under our projections, we might not achieve our projected growth rate.

-Our ability to obtain necessary financing, whether in the form of equity, debt (asset-backed or otherwise) and/or hybrid financings, may be impaired by factors such as the health of and access to capital markets and our limited track record as a public company, and may be on terms that are unfavorable to us, if available at all.
-Any additional capital raised through the sale of additional shares of our capital stock, convertible debt or other equity may dilute the ownership percentage of our stockholders.
+Our ability to obtain necessary financing, whether in the form of equity, debt (asset-backed or otherwise), and/or hybrid financings, may be impaired by factors such as the health of and access to capital markets and our limited track record as a public company, and may be on terms that are unfavorable to us, if available at all.
+Any additional capital raised through the sale of additional shares of our capital stock, convertible debt, or other equity may dilute the ownership percentage of our stockholders.